ZZ-Cat/Fantail-Flybarless/README.md

    - This allows compensation for the rising-&-settling behavior of 120° swashplates, that are connected to slow servos.

 ## What's Next (IE What will be implemented in future updates):
+ * Update the code.
+   - FreeRTOS 10.4.2 has been released & Fantail needs to be updated to use this.
+   - The code needs to have exception (try-throw-catch) blocks, with proper error handling.
+Currently, I'm not happy with the way Fantail handles errors.
+   - At some point down the track, I want to restructure Fantail's code to be a lot cleaner than what it is, currently.
+   - I²C Bus Scanning.
+Both the PCA9685 & BNO055 chips run on the I²C Bus & doing a clean sweep of the I²C Bus on startup would provide a better way of detecting connected devices, than what's already been implemented.
+ * Fork the libraries that Fantail uses?
+   - I'm in two minds of doing this.
+If I do it, that removes Fantail's current dependencies on third party libraries.
+Though, it would be up to me, to ensure that those same libraries are canonically identical to their originals - Including updating to their latest versions, when their respective developers release updates.
+In a way, I am already doing this with FreeRTOS, as I'm having to adapt it to compile in the Arduino IDE.
+   If I don't do it, that puts the responsibility of chasing down Fantail's dependencies on anyone that were to obtain the source code.
+In the case of FreeRTOS, that means YOU would have to create your own Arduino adaptation of it; & I know full well how much of a headache creating an Arduino port of ANY common-place API can be (& FreeRTOS is no exception to this).
  * 9-DoF Orientation Sensor.
    - Sensor is a Bosch Sensortec BNO055.
 This is found on Adafruit's Absolute Orientation Sensor development board.
    - It has built-in Euler & Quaternion units, as well as being able to read raw gyroscope, accelerometer & magnetometer data.